smnorris/pyskel_bc/README.md

     ```
     pip install virtualenv   # (if necessary)
-    mkdir arcplus
-    cd arcplus
-    mkdir arcplus_env
+    mkdir myproject_env
-    virtualenv arcplus_env
+    virtualenv myproject_env
-    arcplus_env\Scripts\activate
+    myproject_env\Scripts\activate
     ```

-4. Download and unzip the repository (or `git clone <repository.git>` at a git enabled command line such as cygwin)

-5. Back at the windows command prompt:
-    ```
-    cd <repository>
-    pip install -e .
-    ```

-6. Ensure we can reach the module from the virtualenv (based on this [USGS guide](https://my.usgs.gov/confluence/display/cdi/Calling+arcpy+from+an+external+virtual+Python+environment)) by creating a file `Lib\site-packages\ArcGIS.pth` within the virtual environment.
+4. Ensure we can reach the arcpy module from the virtualenv (based on this [USGS guide](https://my.usgs.gov/confluence/display/cdi/Calling+arcpy+from+an+external+virtual+Python+environment)) by creating a file `Lib\site-packages\ArcGIS.pth` within the virtual environment folder.
 Include these lines (or similar, check required paths by starting ArcMap and typing `import sys; print sys.path` into the python window):
     ```
     # ArcGIS.pth
     # Path to ArcGIS arcpy modules